Agriculture

 The Blossoms of Tomatoes: Tomato Farming in India

-The red juicy tomatoes are an essential ingredient to make our tangy recipes.
+Red juicy tomatoes are an essential ingredient in our tangy recipes.
 Isn’t it?
-These are the power ingredient of Indian kitchens for making wraps, sandwiches, sauces, soup, salad, pickles and what not!
-In this blog, we will understand the process of tomato farming in India with some exciting tomato varieties found and its production in India.
+These are the power ingredients of Indian kitchens for making wraps, sandwiches, sauces, soup, salad, pickles and whatnot!
+In this blog, we will understand the process of tomato farming in India, with some exciting tomato varieties found and their production in India.

 An Introduction to Tomato Farming in India